 The Data Protection Officer is a role enshrined in the General Data Protection Regulation (GDPR) (Section 4, Articles 37, 38 and 39).
 The main responsibilities of a DPO are;

-- To inform and advise the Controller or Processor of their obligations under Data Protection law, regulations and guidance.
+- Informing or advising the Controller or Processor of their obligations under Data Protection law, regulations and guidance.

-- To monitor compliance with GDPR and any other data protection provisions
+- Monitoring compliance with GDPR and any other data protection provisions

 including; assignment of responsibilities, policies, procedures, awareness-raising and training.
 This is conducted through assurance and audit activity.

-- To support data privacy by design efforts at the initial design phase by
+- Supporting data privacy by design efforts at the initial design phase by

 providing advice, where requested, relating to Data Protection Impact Assessments and monitoring their performance